 While the desert may seem like a barren Hell, ZHU imagines it as a sanctuary and an escape from the mental clutter of modern life in which raw emotions can be assessed and creativity can bloom.
 ZHU demonstrates his expertise in aesthethic bulding by channeling the blistering heat and other-wordly nature of the desert into musical form.
 Ringo’s Desert is a slow burn of gloomy emotion coupled with stimulating sensuality.

 ZHU creates an exotic club energy in tracks such as “Desert Woman” while depicting a surreal psychedelic desert-scape in “Burn Babylon”.
-The tragic components of the album come to life in the emotionally distraught track “Save Me” which melts into the haunting track “Ghost In My Bed” which mourns a deceased romance.
+The tragic components of the album come to life in the emotionally distraught track “Save Me” which melts into the mournful haunting track “Ghost In My Bed”.
 The album concludes with ‘My Life’ serving as a redemptive form of closure for the album’s storyline.

 ZHU’s latest album coincides with the announcement of his Dune 2018 tour.
 As we can anticipate from the atmospheric master, the live showing of his newly released music will only amplify and heighten ZHU’s re-imagined world.